-In the one of Sambhavna’s two airy yoga rooms, visitors are taught a number of different yoga ‘asanas’ (body postures), ‘shodhana kriyas’ (cleansing actions) and pranayama (breathing disciplines) by fully-qualified instructors.
+In Sambhavna’s two airy yoga rooms, visitors are taught a number of different yoga ‘asanas’ (body postures), ‘shodhana kriyas’ (cleansing actions) and pranayama (breathing disciplines) by fully-qualified instructors.
 The therapeutic effects of practicing Hatha Yoga – the over 2000-year-old science of uniting and coordinating the physical and mental aspects of one’s being through consciously attempted discipline of the body – have been successfully applied at Sambhavna.

 Yoga has been found to be particularly beneficial for people suffering from chronic diseases involving the respiratory, musculo-skeletal, neurological and endocrine systems.
 Chronic respiratory disorders are the most prevalent complaints among gas survivors: two years of research at Sambhavna using spirometry testing demonstrated that regular Yoga produces significant and sustained improvement in lung function, decreases airway restriction and greatly lowers dependence on drug-based therapies.

 In 1999, Sambhavna was invited to present a paper to the sixteenth ‘World Congress of Asthma’ on the efficacy of its yoga treatments on respiratory disorders.(1)

-In the study, more than half of the people practising yoga for persistent breathlessness were able to remain completely off drugs they have had to take every day since the disaster.
+In the study, more than half of the people practicing yoga for persistent breathlessness were able to remain completely off drugs they have had to take every day since the disaster.
 Naturally, Yoga costs nothing and once learned can be practiced outside of the clinic.
 Additionally, Yoga calls for the individual to be an active participant in his or her own healing.

 Early yoga classes were poorly attended and, for the first year, it was difficult to get people to understand how it might help.
 Many people thought relief only came in the form of a pill.
 We faced cultural barriers too: lots of our patients are Muslim and thought Yoga was only for Hindus.
 But now, the current instructor, a Muslim woman, teaches Muslim and Hindu, man and woman, alike.

 Taming Wayward Moons